 Designing Federated Database Servers for High Availability

 The data for a large Web site or internal online transaction processing (OLTP) system must be highly reliable.
-The data must be available 24 hours a day, 7 days a week, 52 weeks a year.
-In a clustered application tier, the loss of one server may degrade system performance, but it will not stop the entire system.
+In a clustered application tier, the loss of one server may decrease system performance, but it will not stop the whole system.
 The remaining servers in the cluster rebalance the load until a replacement server can be plugged into the cluster.